How Long Does It Take to Send SAT Scores?

 If you're applying to college, you need to know the answer to one question: how long does it take to send SAT scores?
 Knowing this will help you plan when you will take your SAT.

 You want to make sure that whenever you take the SAT, you have time to get that score sent to your target schools before the deadline.
 When is your last opportunity to take the SAT if you're applying Early Decision or Early Action?
 When is your last opportunity to take the SAT if you're applying Regular Decision?
-And how do score reports work if you’re taking the digital SAT?
+And do score reports work differently for the digital SAT?
 I'll answer these questions and more in this short article.

 How Long Does It Take to Send Digital SAT Scores?

 Starting in Spring 2024, all students who take the SAT will take it in a digital format, without a paper booklet and pencil.
-If you’re planning to take the digital SAT in 2024, you’re probably wondering: How will the new digital format affect score release timelines?
+If you’re taking the digital SAT, you’re probably wondering: How has the digital format affected score release timelines?

-At present, it looks like score release dates won’t change significantly with the digital SAT.
-According to the College Board, students’ SAT scores will be available online through their College Board about 2-3 weeks after test day.
+Good news!
+Score release dates won’t change significantly with the digital SAT.
+According to the College Board, students’ SAT scores will be available online through their College Board account about two weeks (13-14 days) after test day.

 But when will colleges receive official digital SAT score reports?
 Schools listed on your SAT registration will receive your scores online about 10 days after you receive your scores.
 That means that colleges will receive your SAT scores around 3-4 weeks after your exam date.